 A credit inquiry, also commonly referred to as a credit check or a credit pull, is a request by a business to check your credit report.

-There are two different types of credit inquiries: a hard inquiry (or “hard pull”) and a soft inquiry (or “soft pull”).
+There are two different types of credit inquiries: a hard inquiry (also known as a “hard pull”) and a soft inquiry (also known as a “soft pull”).

 The type of inquiry depends on the reason for the credit pull and the business conducting it.

 A hard inquiry is when a creditor who is considering issuing you credit pulls your credit report from one of the credit bureaus.